Why Germany refuses weapons deliveries to Ukraine | DW | 19.01.2022

 When it came to power, the SPD-led government made big promises to boost the country's role on the world stage, especially in defense and security matters.
 With a particular nudge from the Greens side of the coalition, the new government has pledged to take human rights and democratic values more into account when setting relations with countries like China and Russia, which have been long viewed through a largely economic lens.

-Most recently, Scholz appeared to indicate that Russian aggression would also have consequences for the already-completed Nord Stream 2 pipeline, which is ready to pump more Russian gas to Germany once the German regulatory body gives the go-ahead.
+Most recently, Scholz appeared to indicate that the Kremlin's aggression would also have consequences for the already-completed Nord Stream 2 pipeline, which is ready to pump more Russian gas to Germany once the German regulatory body gives the go-ahead.

 "Everything is up for discussion if it comes to a military intervention against Ukraine," Scholz told reporters on Tuesday.